Touchstone Talks: Ep 3 - What's Your Number?

 driving force.

-So how do you how do you what do you do?
+So how do you how do you

-What you what are your what
+what are your thought

-your thought process around investing?
+process around investing?

-The framework is thinking is a structured
+The framework is

-to implement those beliefs.
+put in place to implement those beliefs.

 The philosophy,

-the investment philosophy is like
+the investment

-Whereas the.
+Whereas the,

-The your investment for your investment
+the you investment for your investment

 philosophy is like your coaching style,